 Then, just like how you planted them deep when you repotted them, burry the stem up to the first set of leaves when you plant them in the ground.

 This will ensure that your tomato plants grow great root systems out in the garden too!

-Now that you may be like me, going from only 36 tomato plants to about 100.
-You’re likely wondering what in the world you’re going to do with all of them besides have a huge tomato farm…
+Now that you may be in the same boat as I was, tripling my tomato crop, you’re likely wondering what in the world you’re going to do with all of the tomatoes when it comes time to harvest.

 - Spaghetti Sauce